lyteword/chspurgeon-tod/volume-4/psalm-97.md

 **Verses 3-6.** The accompaniments of Christ's gospel advent.

-1\.The fire of his Spirit.
+1\.
+The fire of his Spirit.

-2\.The light of the word.
+2\.
+The light of the word.

-3\.The commotion in the world.
+3\.
+The commotion in the world.

-4\.The removal of obstacles.
+4\.
+The removal of obstacles.

-5\.The display of the divine glory.
+5\.
+The display of the divine glory.

 **Verses 4-5.**

-1\.The terrors which accompanied the giving of the law: "his lightnings", etc.
+1\.
+The terrors which accompanied the giving of the law: "his lightnings", etc.

-2\.The reasons for those terrors. (a) To show the guilt of man. (b) His inability to keep the law. (c) To show his need of a law fulfiller on his behalf.— *G.R.*
+2\.
+The reasons for those terrors. (a) To show the guilt of man. (b) His inability to keep the law. (c) To show his need of a law fulfiller on his behalf.— *G. R.*

 **Verses 4-6.** A description of the giving of the law.

-1\.The lawgiver's heralds, or, *conviction,* Ps 97:4.
+1\.
+The lawgiver's heralds, or, *conviction,* Ps 97:4.

-2\.The effect of his presence, or, *contrition,* Ps 97:5.
+2\.
+The effect of his presence, or, *contrition,* Ps 97:5.

-3\.The proclamation of the law, or, *instruction* (as by a voice from heaven, Ps 97:6).
+3\.
+The proclamation of the law, or, *instruction* (as by a voice from heaven, Ps 97:6).

-4\.The effect of the lawgiving, or, divine *manifestation* (Ps 97:6, latter clause).— *C.D.*
+4\.
+The effect of the lawgiving, or, divine *manifestation* (Ps 97:6, latter clause).— *C. D.*

 **Verse 5.** The presence of God in the church her invincible power.